mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 [GPT-2](https://en.wikipedia.org/wiki/GPT-2) style-models make for an ideal early training target for AI research.
 GPT-2 was the second major model that OpenAI trained, before ChatGPT (running GPT-3) made OpenAI into a household name.
 At the time (circa 2019), GPT-2 represented a major research effort in OpenAI's attempt to scale up transformer architecture.
 Today, GPT-2 style models can be readily trained on consumer hardware.
 The legendary Karpathy has previously outlined easy to implement training processes for building these types of models.
 His contributions include [nanoGPT](https://github.com/karpathy/nanoGPT) and [nanoChat](https://github.com/karpathy/nanochat).

 The training plans Karpathy outline involve working through a large training dataset.
 The Spark is totally capable of handling such a task, but it would probably take several days per run.
 I was considering this limitation, when I came across a blog post by CodeLion on HuggingFace: [The One Billion Token Challenge](https://huggingface.co/blog/codelion/optimal-dataset-mixing).
-In it, CodeLion (Asankhaya Sharma) outlines their effort to produce a GPT-2 style model, while 'only' using one Billion training tokens; representing a tenth of the original training set that GPT-2 utilized.
+In it, CodeLion (Asankhaya Sharma) outlines their effort to produce a GPT-2 style model, while 'only' using one Billion training tokens; representing a _tenth_ of the original training set that OpenAI utilized to train GPT-2 117m.
 CodeLion's research focused on a quality over quantity approach: by utilizing only very high quality training texts, they hoped to maximize the impact of every single token.

-According to CodeLion's blog post, across 50 different training attempts, they found an optimal mix of of training data - settling on a 50:30:20 ratio of of academic textbook PDFs, educational web content, and high-quality web posts.
+According to CodeLion's blog post, across 50 different training attempts, they found an optimal mix of training data — a 50:30:20 ratio of academic textbook PDFs, educational web content, and high-quality web posts.
 With only one billion training tokens, CodeLion claims to have trained a model that is extremely similar to the official GPT-2 model in terms of quality.
 With a low-budget, high-impact result, I was inspired to take up the same challenge: Can I train a GPT-2 model with only one billion tokens?

 <BlogImage
   src="challenge-accepted.jpg"